 They are as follows:

-Chair -Lewis, Secretary – Alister and Treasurer/Finance Officer – Sam.
+We have a Chair and a Secretary.
 All other members are Class Representatives.

 We are proud to be part of Chirton ‘Big Heart’ School Council.